KickItLikeShika/E-learning/README.md

 - All inputs and outputs using JSON format.

-- If you want to show the JSON format in postman for (lesson, assignment, etc..) remove '@JsonIgnore' annotation from the model classes.
+- If you want to show the JSON format in postman for (lesson, assignment, etc..) remove `@JsonIgnore` annotation from the model classes.

-- The questions must be 'True or Flase' question or a math question.
-The grading system is not ready yet to recieve another type of question.
+- The questions must be `True or Flase` question or a math question.
+The grading system is not ready yet to receive another type of question.